 What other specialties or experience do you have?
 Most families should get background insights on what the potential doula specializes in and the level of their previous experience.

-How will they help in creating an empowering birth experience?
+How will you help in creating an empowering birth experience?
 This is a good question to help better understand the doula’s approach to centering the family, their needs, and allowing them to ultimately have autonomy over their experience.

 To avoid hiring a bad doula, look out for these red flags.